adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 ### Graph Data Attributes Attributes Treated Specially by GraphSpace

-GraphSpace gives users the freedom to include any attributes that best characterize the network.
+[GraphSpace](http://graphspace.org) gives users the freedom to include any attributes that best characterize the network.
 If the attributes are not specially treated by GraphSpace, they will be treated as "opaque".
 This means that GraphSpace will store or transmit the data without any processing.

 - required:

     - `name` – text – Name of the graph.
-Refer to [this section]() to find how `name` attribute is used for searching graphs.
+Refer to [query semantics](/Searching_Graphs.html#query-semantics) section to find how `name` attribute is used for [searching graphs]().
     - `tags` – list of strings – Used to categorize graphs.
-See the section on [organizing graphs using tags]() for more information.
+See the section on [organizing graphs using tags](/Organizing_Graphs_Using_Tags.html) for more information.
     - `description` – text – May be HTML formatted string.
 May be link to image hosted elsewhere.
-May simly be a string which contains information such as a legend or significance of the graph.
-This information is displayed in the tab called [Graph Informtaion]().
+May simly be a string which contains information such as a [legend or significance of the graph](/Viewing_Graphs.html#graph-information-tab).
+This information is displayed in the tab called [Graph Informtaion](/Viewing_Graphs.html#graph-information-tab).

 - optional:

-    - `title` – text – Name that is displayed above the layout of the graph.
+    - `title` – text – Name that is [displayed above the layout of the graph](/Viewing_Graphs.html#graph-visualization-tab).

 ### Node Data Attributes Attributes Treated Specially by GraphSpace

-GraphSpace gives users the freedom to include any attributes that best characterize the node.
+[GraphSpace](http://graphspace.org) gives users the freedom to include any attributes that best characterize the node.
 If the attributes are not specially treated by GraphSpace, they will be treated as "opaque".
 This means that GraphSpace will store or transmit the data without any processing.

 - required:

     - `id` or `name` – text – A unique id representing the node.
 If both attributes are specified, we overwrite the `name` attribute with the value provided in `id` attribute.
-GraphSpace uses it to search for nodes with a matching name.
+GraphSpace uses it to [search for nodes with a matching name](/Searching_Graphs.html#query-semantics).

 - optional:

     - `label` – text – The text that is displayed inside of the node unless it is overidden by the `content` style-attribute in the [stylesheet JSON](#stylesheet-json-format).
-GraphSpace uses it to search for nodes with a matching name.
+GraphSpace uses it to [search for nodes with a matching name](/Searching_Graphs.html#query-semantics).
     - `aliases` - list of strings - A list of alternative identifiers for the node.
-GraphSpace uses it to search for nodes with a matching name.
+GraphSpace uses it to [search for nodes with a matching name](/Searching_Graphs.html#query-semantics).
-    - `popup` - text - A string that will be displayed in a popup window when the user clicks the node.
+    - `popup` - text - A string that will be displayed in a [popup window](/Viewing_Graphs.html#node-and-edge-popups) when the user clicks the node.
 This string can be HTML-formatted information, e.g., Gene Ontology annotations and database links for a protein; or types, mechanism, and database sources for an interaction.
     - `k` - integer - An integer-valued attribute for this node, which denotes a rank.
-Through this attribute, GraphSpace allows the user to filter nodes and edges in a network visualization.
+Through this attribute, GraphSpace allows the user to [filter nodes and edges](/Interacting_with_Graphs.html#filter-nodes-and-edges) in a network visualization.

 ### Edge Data Attributes Attributes Treated Specially by GraphSpace

-GraphSpace gives users the freedom to include any attributes that best characterize the edge.
+[GraphSpace](http://graphspace.org) gives users the freedom to include any attributes that best characterize the edge.
 If the attributes are not specially treated by GraphSpace, they will be treated as "opaque".
 This means that GraphSpace will store or transmit the data without any processing.

 - required: